 - Reduced chances of contamination as there is lesser exposure of the internal organs to the external environment

-- Surgeon has a limited range of motion at the surgical site.
+- A surgeon has a limited range of motion at the surgical site.

 - Poor perception of depth.